-- .1 The sizes and types of pipe to be used are shown on the drawings. - .2 Concrete Pipe: - (a) Non-reinforced concrete pipe and fittings shall conform to ASTM C14M, Class 3, to a maximum diameter of 600mm and shall be designed with flexible rubber gasket joints conforming to ASTM C443M. - (b) Reinforced circular concrete pipe and fittings shall conform to ASTM C76M, Class III or higher, for all pipe greater than 600mm diameter and shall be designed with flexible rubber gasket joints conforming to ASTM C443M. - (c) Pipe with chips, cracks, porous concrete or any other defects which impair joint sealing or durability will not be accepted. - .3 Polyvinyl Chloride (PVC) Pipe (Smooth Profile): - (a) Pipe and fittings up to 675mm diameter shall be DR35.
-Pipe and fittings shall have a minimum pipe stiffness of 320kPa at 5.0% deflection when tested in accordance with ASTM D2412. - (b) Pipe and fittings shall be manufactured to the following specifications:
+- .1 The sizes and types of pipe to be used are shown on the drawings. - .2 Concrete Pipe: - (a) Non-reinforced concrete pipe and fittings shall conform to ASTM C14M, Class 3, to a maximum diameter of 600 mm and shall be designed with flexible rubber gasket joints conforming to ASTM C443M. - (b) Reinforced circular concrete pipe and fittings shall conform to ASTM C76M, Class III or higher, for all pipe greater than 600 mm diameter and shall be designed with flexible rubber gasket joints conforming to ASTM C443M. - (c) Pipe with chips, cracks, porous concrete or any other defects which impair joint sealing or durability will not be accepted. - .3 Polyvinyl Chloride (PVC) Pipe (Smooth Profile): - (a) Pipe and fittings up to 675 mm diameter shall be DR35.
+Pipe and fittings shall have a minimum pipe stiffness of 320 kPa at 5.0% deflection when tested in accordance with ASTM D2412. - (b) Pipe and fittings shall be manufactured to the following specifications:

-100mm - 375mm dia. to ASTM D3034 and CSA B182.2 450mm - 675mm dia. to ASTM F679 and CSA B182.2
+100 mm - 375 mm dia. to ASTM D3034 and CSA B182.2 450 mm - 675 mm dia. to ASTM F679 and CSA B182.2

-- (c) Pipe and fittings shall include integral bell and spigot ends with stiffened wall section and a formed groove for a rubber gasket conforming to ASTM F477. - (d) All PVC sanitary gravity main pipes shall be green in colour. - .4 Ductile Iron Pipe: - (a) Pipe and fittings shall conform to ASTM A746 or as approved by the City Engineer. - .5 Polyvinyl Chloride (PVC) Service Pipe: - (a) All sanitary service inspection assemblies shall be white in colour. - (b) Sanitary service connections of 100mm diameter shall be DR28 and conform to CSA B182.1.
-Pipe and fittings shall have elastomeric seal joints, locked in gasket and integral bell joint features. - (c) Sanitary service connections greater than 100mm diameter shall be as specified for PVC (smooth profile) mainline pipe. - .6 High Density Polyethylene (HDPE) Pipe (Smooth Profile): - (a) Pipe shall conform to CGSB 41-GP-25M.
-Pipe material shall conform to ASTM D1248 Type III, Class C, Category 5, Grade PE35-10. - (b) Minimum acceptable pipe class shall be DR26 with a hydrostatic design stress of 10MPa. - (c) All pipe shall bear the pipe series designation and manufacturers name.
+- (c) Pipe and fittings shall include integral bell and spigot ends with stiffened wall section and a formed groove for a rubber gasket conforming to ASTM F477. - (d) All PVC sanitary gravity main pipes shall be green in colour. - .4 Ductile Iron Pipe: - (a) Pipe and fittings shall conform to ASTM A746 or as approved by the City Engineer. - .5 Polyvinyl Chloride (PVC) Service Pipe: - (a) All sanitary service inspection assemblies shall be white in colour.

-(d) Fittings for polyethylene pipe, if required, shall be detailed and manufactured by the pipe manufacturer.
-Miter bends shall be fiberglass reinforced.
+- (b) Sanitary service connections of 100 mm diameter shall be DR28 and conform to CSA B182.1.
+Pipe and fittings shall have elastomeric seal joints, locked in gasket and integral bell joint features. - (c) Sanitary service connections greater than 100 mm diameter shall be as specified for PVC (smooth profile) mainline pipe. - .6 High Density Polyethylene (HDPE) Pipe (Smooth Profile): - (a) Pipe shall conform to AWWA C906.
+All pipes to be certified by Canadian Standards Association CSA B137.1.
+(REVISED MAY 2020) - (b) Minimum acceptance pipe class shall be DR26 with hydrostatic design stress of 10 MPa. - (c) All pipe shall bear the pipe series and manufacturer's name. - (d) Fabricated HDPE mitred fittings shall conform to AWWA C906 and certified by Canadian Standards Association - CSA B137.1.
+Moulded HDPE fittings shall conform to ASTM D3261 suitable for pressure rating specified and fusion to main pipe.
 Pipe deflected up to manufacturer's recommended minimum radius may be used in place of fabricated miter bends and to form the required vertical and horizontal curves.
 Polyethylene fittings shall have a pressure rating at least equal to that of the pipe being joined.
+(REVISED MAY 2020)